 Figure 4: Audio icon placed on slide

-Figure 5: Audio Tools Playback tab of the Ribbon
+Figure 5: Playback tab of the Ribbon activated

-Note: The Audio Tools Playback tab is a contextual tab.
-Contextual tabs are special tabs in the Ribbon that are not visible all the time -- they only make an appearance when you are working with a particular slide object which can be edited using special options.
+- The Playback and Audio Format tabs are contextual tabs.
+Contextual tabs are special tabs in the Ribbon that are not visible all the time.
+They only make an appearance when you are working with a particular slide object which can be edited using special options.

-This tab offers you different options to control the playback of the audio you have selected.
-Within the Audio Options group, click within the box next to the Start option to open a drop-down list (highlighted in red within Figure 6), and select the Automatically option.
-This will make the selected audio play automatically when the slide containing it comes up in Slide Show mode.
+- This tab offers you different options to control the playback of the audio you have selected.
+Locate the Start option, highlighted in red within Figure 5 above.
+Clicking this option brings up a drop-down list.
+From this list select the Automatically option, as shown highlighted in red within Figure 6, below.
+This step causes the selected audio clip to play automatically when the slide containing the clip comes up in Slide Show mode.